will-y/crystal-tools/README.md

 - `generator_gems`: Controls the gems that can be burned with the gem generator upgrade in the crystal generator.
 - `generator_metals`: Controls the gems that can be burned with the gem generator upgrade in the crystal generator.
 - `mob_heads`: Controls which heads which mobs drop with the beheading upgrade.
+- `pedestal_actions`: Controls which items have effects in the Crystal Pedestal

 More information on datamaps can be found [here](https://docs.neoforged.net/docs/resources/server/datamaps/).